GATETEVIEWS

 (5) The candle into darkness..

-Still, you laugh, you dream, you love and managed to find a place;
+You laugh, you dream, you love and manage to find a place…

 At every step of the way, you should know;